lualsiv/pr-metrics/README.md

 # PR Metrics

-This project aims to get metrics from Busbud Pull-Requests (e.g. evolution of PR open-time).
+This project aims to get metrics from Busbud Pull-Requests (e.g. evolution of PRs open-time).

 ## 👣 Get started